-13 Service between Point Judith and Newport is offered aboard the ferry during July and August when transiting back and forth at the beginning and end of each day, however very few passengers utilize this service.
+14 Service between Point Judith and Newport is offered aboard the ferry during July and August when transiting back and forth at the beginning and end of each day; however, very few passengers utilize this service.

-14 Once a season, usually in August, the Viking Fleet ferry takes a trip from Montauk, NY to Oak Bluffs on Martha's Vineyard.
+Once a season, usually in August, the Viking Fleet ferry takes a trip from Montauk to Oak Bluffs on Martha's Vineyard.

-Marth a's Vineyard through October.
-The 100 foot long, jet-propelled catamaran can accommodate 400 passengers and reach speeds of 33 knots.
-Round-trip service is offered two to four times per day, with the greatest number of trips occurring on holidays and weekends.
-The ferry will depart the Bay via the East passage and take a direct course to Oak Bluffs on Martha's Vineyard (Vineyard Fast Ferry 2009) (see Figure 8).
+Block Island New London, High-speed ferry service between New London, and Old Express Conn., to Old Harbor is available aboard the Block Island Express.
+During Harbor, Block July and August, this ferry runs 3-4 round trips per day, with Island. each leg taking approximately 1 hour and 15 minutes.
+In May, June, and September, the ferry runs only on weekends.
+This ferry travels at a speed of 35 knots (Block Island Express 2009).
+Vineyard Quonset Point to Vineyard Fast Ferry operates a high speed ferry between Fast Ferry Oak Bluffs, Quonset Point and Martha's Vineyard from May through Martha's October.
+The 100-foot-long, jet-propelled catamaran can Vineyard. accommodate 400 passengers and reach speeds of 33 knots.
+Round-trip service is offered 2-4 times per day, with the greatest number of trips occurring on holidays and weekends.
+The ferry departs the Bay via the East Passage and takes a direct course to Oak Bluffs (Vineyard Fast Ferry 2009) (see Figure 7.8).

-Table 6.
-Passengers Carried Between 2003 and 2005 Aboard Ferries Operating Within the Ocean SAMP Area (United States Coast Guard 2006)
+Table 7.6.
+Passengers carried between 2003 and 2005 aboard ferries operating within the Ocean SAMP area (United States Coast Guard 2006).

+Ferry Passengers Daily Transits

+Maximum Minimum

-Ferry Number of Passengers Number Daily Transits Maximum Minimum New London to Block Island (High-Speed Ferry) 132,500 10 8 Montauk, NY to Block Island 8,700 10 4 Point Judith to Block Island (High Speed) 66,605 12 6 Point Judith to Block Island (Traditional) 520,000 (plus 64,000 vehicles) 18 2 Newport to Block Island 6,500 2 2
+New London to Block Island (High Speed) 132,500 10 8

+Montauk to Block Island 8,700 10 4

+Point Judith to Block Island (High Speed) 66,605 12 6

+Point Judith to Block Island (Traditional) 520,000 18 2

+(plus 64,000 vehicles)

+Newport to Block Island 6,500 2 2

-730.4 Cruise Ships
+730.4.
+Cruise Ships